Education

 Suggested workshop Sequencing

-Our programs are designed to work best when they work together.
-By weaving together workshops for students, teachers and parents — and supporting these with reflective online tasks — we create a shared language and stronger outcomes across the whole school community.
+Our programs are designed to work best together.
+By weaving workshops for students, teachers and parents with reflective online tasks, we help schools build a shared language and stronger outcomes across the whole community.

-The core school program, Unpacking Her Code, builds progressively across four modules, each deepened by Integration Tasks that give students time and space to reflect.
-Complementary workshops like Yr 9 Connection Code, Middle Ground, and tailored sessions for teachers and parents ensure that everyone around the student is empowered to show up, speak up, and grow together.
+Our core school program builds progressively across seven modules from Years 7–12.
+Complementary workshops such as Middle Ground, along with tailored sessions for teachers and parents, ensure everyone around the student is supported to show up, speak up and grow together.

 (Scroll to see full suggested sequence)